nielstron/pyfronius/README.md

 This includes the grid consumption, grid return, photovoltaic production and many more details on the status of the local power supply.

+> This package is looking for maintainers.
+I do not own a Fronius device anymore and cannot test the package.
+> If you are interested in maintaining this package, please contact me.

 ## Features

 The package supports the following data provided by Fronius devices: